'The Super Mario Bros. Movie' breaks records in Belgium and around the world

 This audience score is also reflected in cinemas around the world.
 In Belgium, the film attracted more than 200,000 visitors in its first week.
 Sony Pictures reports this in a press release.
 With that The Super Mario Bros.
 Movie also good for the best opening weekend of the year in Belgium, the best opening ever for a Universal animated film and the third best opening ever for an animated film.

 The film also scores points in the rest of the world.
 In the United States, the project even raised 377 million dollars (about 343 million euros) in the first three days.
 This will only increase in the days and weeks to come.
-In the meantime, there would also be interest in a sequel.
+Meanwhile, there would be interested in a sequel.

 “Bacon trailblazer.
 Certified coffee maven.
 Zombie lover.
 Tv specialist.
 Freelance communicator.”